Krzysztof Drzazga

-Krzysztof Drzazga (born 20 June 1995) is a Polish professional footballer who plays as a forward for IV liga Lubusz club Odra Bytom Odrzański.
+Krzysztof Drzazga (born 20 June 1995) is a Polish professional footballer who plays as a forward for III liga club Odra Bytom Odrzański.

 Club career

 Drzazga scored his first goal for Wisła Kraków on 9 August 2016 in a Polish Cup match against Zagłębie Sosnowiec.

 On 9 March 2019, he scored his first goals in the Ekstraklasa by scoring a hat-trick in a 6–2 victory against Korona Kielce.
 He followed that up by scoring the opening goal in a 3–2 victory over Cracovia.

 On 31 July 2020, he signed a two-year contract with Miedź Legnica.

 On 26 May 2022, Drzazga moved to another I liga side Podbeskidzie Bielsko-Biała on a two-year deal.

 On 14 June 2023, he rejoined Miedź, signing a deal until June 2025.

 On 13 January 2025, after being close to joining Stal Stalowa Wola on loan, Drzazga moved to another I liga club involved in the relegation battle, Warta Poznań, on an eighteen-month contract.
 On 25 June 2025, he terminated his contract with Warta by mutual consent.

 On 24 July 2025, Drzazga joined fifth division club Odra Bytom Odrzański.